The Latest Hair Revolution: A Celebration of Choice, Not Celebrity

 Three Steps I took to Enhance the Hair Wash Day Experience

-Textured hair, ranging from afros to curls and coils, is a crucial aspect of Black women’s identity as it links to our culture, ancestry, and social and emotional well-being.
+Textured hair, ranging from afros to curls and coils, is an important aspect of Black women’s identity as it links to our culture, ancestry, and social and emotional well-being.
 The resurgence of the natural hair movement is challenging Eurocentric beauty norms, and we are here for it!
 As a hair stylist and natural hair enthusiast, I enjoy seeing people fully embracing their textured hair.

 Five Steps I took to Grow My Author Brand